History of anime: 1980s

-One of the most-influential anime of all time, Nausicaä of the Valley of the Wind (1984), was made during this period.
-The film gave extra prestige to anime allowing for many experimental and ambitious projects to be funded shortly after its release.
+One of the greatest and most influential anime films of all time, Nausicaä of the Valley of the Wind (1984), was made during this period.
+The film gave extra prestige to anime, allowing for many experimental and ambitious projects to be funded shortly after its release.
 It also allowed director Hayao Miyazaki and his longtime colleague Isao Takahata to create their own studio under the supervision of former Animage editor Toshio Suzuki.
-This studio would become known as Studio Ghibli and its first film was Laputa: Castle in the Sky (1986), one of Miyazaki's most-ambitious films.
+This studio would become known as Studio Ghibli and its first film was Castle in the Sky (1986), one of Miyazaki's most-ambitious films.

-The success of Dragon Ball (1986) introduced the martial arts genre and became incredibly influential in the Japanese Animation industry.
-It influenced many more martial arts anime and manga series' including Hajime no Ippo (1989), Baki the Grappler (1991), Naruto (2002), and The God of Highschool (2020).
+The success of Dragon Ball (1986) introduced the martial arts genre to a wider audience and became incredibly influential in the Japanese animation industry.
+It influenced many more martial arts anime and manga series, including Hajime no Ippo (1989), Baki the Grappler (1991), Naruto (2002), and The God of Highschool (2020).

-The 1980s brought anime to the home video market in the form of original video animation (OVA), as shows were shifting from a focus on superheroes to robots and space operas, with original video animation (OVA or OAV) coming onto the market in 1984, with a range in length.
-Home videos opened up the floodgates, introducing viewers, especially those in the West, to anime films.
+The 1980s also brought anime to the home video market in the form of original video animations (OVA), as shows were shifting from a focus on superheroes to robots and space operas; the format debuted on the market in 1984, with varying lengths.
+Home videos opened up floodgates, introducing viewers, especially those in the West, to anime films.
 Although anime was widely distributed through international piracy in the 1980s and 1990s, before the days of online piracy, it continued to survive.
 Anime recovered in the U.S., becoming more of Japan's television exports as the country became the "world's leading authority" in entertainment.
 The first OVA was Mamoru Oshii's Dallos (1983–1984).
 Shows such as Patlabor had their beginnings in this market and it proved to be a way to test less-marketable animation against audiences.
-The OVA allowed for the release of pornographic anime such as Cream Lemon (1984); the first hentai OVA was actually the little-known Wonder Kids studio's Lolita Anime, also released in 1984.
+The OVA format allowed for the release of pornographic anime such as Cream Lemon (1984); however, the first hentai OVA was actually the little-known Wonder Kids studio's Lolita Anime, also released in 1984.

-The 1980s also saw the amalgamation of anime with video games.
+Additionally, the decade saw the amalgamation of anime with video games.
 The airing of Red Photon Zillion (1987) and subsequent release of its companion game, is considered to have been a marketing ploy by Sega to promote sales of their newly released Master System in Japan.

+Golgo 13: The Professional, and Daikon IV became the first anime mediums to utilize 3D computer-generated imagery (CGI); both debuting in 1983.

 Sports anime, as it is now known, made its debut in 1983 with an anime adaptation of Yoichi Takahashi's soccer manga Captain Tsubasa, which became the first worldwide successful sports anime.
 Its themes and stories were a formula that would be used in many sports series that followed, such as Slam Dunk, Prince of Tennis and Eyeshield 21.